playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

 ### ```JsArray```

-- `[ "alpha", "beta", true, 123.44, 334]` for example
+- An array is a sequence of any Json value types (not necessarily the same type).
-- An array is a sequence of any Json value types (not necessarily the same type)
+- `[ "alpha", "beta", true, 123.44, 334]` as a JSON example.

 ### ```JsString```